sleeprite/rudis/docs/src/docs/commands/string/set.md

 ## Option

-The command supports a set of options that modify its behavior:SET
+The SET command supports a set of options that modify its behavior:

 - EX seconds -- Set the specified expire time, in seconds (a positive integer).
 - PX milliseconds -- Set the specified expire time, in milliseconds (a positive integer).